slaclab/onboard-rucio/docs/DBbackupNrestore.md

 #### Sharing a Rucio DB with multple Rucio instances

-Since a Postgres DB can contain different Schemas.
-It is possible (but not tested) to use one Rucio DB for multiple Rucio instances, with each instance using its own Schema name.
+Since a Postgres DB can contain multiple Schemas.
+It is possible (not tested) to use one Rucio DB for multiple Rucio instances, with each instance using its own Schema name.
 The default Schema in the Rucio container is 'dev'.
-To use something different, update:
+For Rucio to use a different Schema name, update:
 * 'version_table_schema' in the [alembic] block of /opt/rucio/etc/alembic.ini
 * 'schema' in the [database] block of /opt/rucio/etc/rucio.cfg